Preference (economics): Normative interpretations of the axioms

 Everyday experience suggests that people at least talk about their preferences as if they had personal "standards of judgment" capable of being applied to the particular domain of alternatives that present themselves from time to time.
 Thus, the axioms attempt to model the decision maker's preferences, not over the actual choice, but over the type of desirable procedure (a procedure that any human being would like to follow).
-Behavioral economics investigates human behavior which violates the above axions.
+Behavioral economics investigates human behaviour which violates the above axioms.
 Believing in axioms in a normative way does not imply that everyone must behave according to them.

 Consumers whose preference structures violate transitivity would get exposed to being exploited by some unscrupulous person.
 For instance, Maria prefers apples to oranges, oranges to bananas, and bananas to apples.
 Let her be endowed with an apple, which she can trade in a market.
 Because she prefers bananas to apples, she is willing to pay one cent to trade her apple for a banana.
 Afterwards, Maria is willing to pay another cent to trade her banana for an orange, the orange for an apple, and so on.
-There are other examples of this kind of irrational behavior.
+There are other examples of this kind of irrational behaviour.

 Completeness implies that some choice will be made, an assertion that is more philosophically questionable.
 In most applications, the set of consumption alternatives is infinite, and the consumer is unaware of all preferences.
 For example, one does not have to choose between going on holiday by plane or train.
 Suppose one does not have enough money to go on holiday anyway.
-In that case, it is unnecessary to attach a preference order to those alternatives (although it can be nice to dream about what one would do if one wins the lottery).
+In that case, it is unnecessary to attach a preference order to those alternatives (although it can be nice to dream about what one would do if one won the lottery).
 However, preference can be interpreted as a hypothetical choice that could be made rather than a conscious state of mind.
 In this case, completeness amounts to an assumption that the consumers can always make up their minds whether they are indifferent or prefer one option when presented with any pair of options.

 Under some extreme circumstances, there is no "rational" choice available.
 For instance, if asked to choose which one of one's children will be killed, as in Sophie's Choice, there is no rational way out of it.
 In that case, preferences would be incomplete since "not being able to choose" is not the same as "being indifferent".

 The indifference relation ~ is an equivalence relation.
 Thus, we have a quotient set S/~ of equivalence classes of S, which forms a partition of S. Each equivalence class is a set of packages that are equally preferred.
 If there are only two commodities, the equivalence classes can be graphically represented as indifference curves.

 Based on the preference relation on S, we have a preference relation on S/~.
 As opposed to the former, the latter is antisymmetric and a total order.